Izenda7Series/MVCCore_DM1_StarterKit/README.md

 ### Deploying the MVC Core Starter Kit Database

-- Run the mvc5core.sql inside SQLScript/MSSQL folder to create a database named 'mvc5core'.
+- Run the mvc5core.sql inside DBScript folder to create a database named 'mvc5core'.
 This is the database for the .NET application.
 It contains the users, tenants used to login.
 You may use any name of your choosing, just be sure to modify the script to USE the new database name.

 ### Deploying the Retail Database (optional)

-Create the Retail database with the retail.sql inside DBScripts folder.
+Create the Retail database with the retail.sql inside DBScript folder.

 ### Deploying the MVC Core Kit

 izenda.integrate.js

-- If required, modify the hostApi to point to the port of your Izenda API.
+- Modify the hostApi to point to the port of your Izenda API.
 Default port number is 4001.

 appsettings.json

 - Update the connection string to point to your mcv5core database.

-Download the Izenda embedded UI from <a href="https://downloads.izenda.com">Izenda Download Site</a>, and copy/paste the files into the js/izenda folder.
+Create a izenda folder under the js folder.
+Download the Izenda embedded UI from <a href="https://downloads.izenda.com">Izenda resource site</a>, and copy/store the files into the js/izenda folder.

 ### Update RSA Keys